-After training as an actor and director at the Stella Adler Studio and appearing in and directing productions in New York City, Ms. Oppenheim became cofounder and Creative Director of the Stella Adler Conservatory Theater.
-Utilizing her theater training Ms. Oppenheim has run supervisory groups at The Center for Modern Psychoanalytic Studies to help mental health professionals become more sensitive to the client's needs.
+After training as an actor and director at the Stella Adler Studio and appearing in and directing productions in New York City, Dr. Oppenheim became cofounder and Creative Director of the Stella Adler Conservatory Theater.
+Utilizing her theater training Dr. Oppenheim has run supervisory groups at The Center for Modern Psychoanalytic Studies to help mental health professionals become more sensitive to the client's needs.

 As Theater Department Head at Bank Street's School for Children in New York, she created an innovative writing curriculum for young children not yet able to read or write that combined story creating, mutual play structuring and performance.